jamesbvaughan/jamesbvaughan.com/_posts/2018-2-26-grocery-prices.md

 ### Collecting Data
 I put together a shopping list for a specific recipe that I was going to make.
-(Specifically, Joel Fuhrman's Two Bean Chili from his Eat to Live cookbook.)
+(Specifically, Joel Fuhrman's Two Bean Chili from his Eat to Live cookbook, plus a few other things I needed to get.)
 I then went to both Ralphs and Whole Foods and recorded the prices of everything on my shopping list.